Cysharp/YetAnotherHttpHandler/README.md

 # YetAnotherHttpHandler
 YetAnotherHttpHandler that brings the power of HTTP/2 to Unity and .NET Standard.

-With this library, you can enable HTTP/2, which is not supported by Unity, and get better performance for asset downloads, as well as use grpc-dotnet based libraries that replace the deprecated gRPC (C-core) library.
+This library enables the use of HTTP/2, which is not supported by Unity.
+It allows you to use grpc-dotnet instead of the deprecated C-core gRPC library.
+It can also be used for asset downloading via HTTP/2, providing more functionality to your projects.

 The library is implemented as a HttpHandler for HttpClient, so you can use the same API by just replacing the handler. (drop-in replacement)

+### Highlights
+- Unity support (including Apple Silicon support)
+- Compatible with gRPC (grpc-dotnet)
+- Leveraging `System.Net.Http.HttpClient` API

 ### Under the hood
 The handler is built on top of [hyper](https://hyper.rs/) and [Rustls](https://github.com/rustls/rustls).
 It is a binding library that brings the power of those libraries to Unity and .NET.